The Bifurcation Point

 Selling Nature to Save It

-In 1994, he was appointed a founding member of the World Bank Inspection Panel, the first mechanism that allowed citizens affected by World Bank-funded projects to seek accountability.
-He served as chairman from 1997 to 1998 and edited a book documenting the Panel's first four years, published by the World Bank.
-From 2001 to 2005 he directed the UNDP's Energy and Environment Group.
-He served as a senior advisor at the IMF.
-In 2014, he co-founded Climate Transparency with Peter Eigen, the founder of Transparency International.
+In 1994, he was appointed a founding member of the World Bank Inspection Panel, the first mechanism that allowed citizens affected by World Bank-funded projects to seek institutional accountability.
+He served as chairman from 1997 to 1998 and edited a book documenting the Panel's first four years.
+In the preface, he framed the Panel as giving voice to private citizens, "especially the poor," against harm from development projects.
+The language echoed the ministry: he had wanted to give nature a voice in politics; now he was building a mechanism to give affected communities a voice in international finance.
+From 2001 to 2005, he directed the UNDP's Energy and Environment Group, overseeing more than 120 professionals and a project pipeline exceeding $250 million per year, and leading the organization through the 2002 World Summit for Sustainable Development in Johannesburg.
+He served as a senior advisor at the IMF from 2007 to 2009.

-Climate diplomacy threaded through this period.
+Climate diplomacy threaded through these decades.
 He served as Costa Rica's Ambassador for Climate Change and attended COP1 in Berlin in 1995, COP15 in Copenhagen in 2009 as chief negotiator, and COP21 in Paris in 2015 as a delegation member.
 Copenhagen, he said, "was a disaster, but it was good for us" because it allowed Costa Rica to promote Christiana Figueres, daughter of former president José Figueres Ferrer, as Executive Secretary of the UNFCCC.
 "Christiana did an outstanding job crafting the Paris Agreement."
+In 2008, he co-authored a paper in Science with a group that included Elinor Ostrom, who would win the Nobel Prize in Economics the following year.
+The paper proposed an Earth Atmospheric Trust to manage the global commons.
+It was the kind of institutional architecture Umaña had spent his career building: a mechanism to make something invisible financially legible, to give the atmosphere the kind of voice in politics that he had once wanted to give forests.

 Close to the Maximum